Home | resource library | The Power of Connections

 Additional Resources

-• This statewide resource connects families to support groups, recreation, and activities.
-They offer one-on-one referrals and host events and learning sessions for families.
+• Wisconsin Wayfinder and the Children’s Resource Centers is a statewide resource that connects families to support groups, recreation, and activities, including one-on-one referrals, events and learning sessions for families.

 Supporting a child with special health care needs is more than a full-time job.
 It’s easy to feel overwhelmed and isolated.
 Whether you join an online group, attend a local event, or participate in the WiFLI leadership series, finding others who share your journey can make the road ahead easier—and brighter.